-We would paddle out together and he’d assign me which wave to take.
-In the beginning, I didn’t catch any.
-I heard some ironic shout behind me “Oh, Pauline…”.
-When I arrived back in the lineup, waiting for his provocative smile to appear, he stated very seriously: “When you paddle, Pauline, you have to paddle with commitment!”.
-I nodded.
-Then, for the next wave I showed my commitment.
-This time it was a whipeout that kept me away from surfing the wave.
-It was probably the strongest whipeout I experienced in my entire holidays.
+We paddled out together and he assigned me which wave to take.
+I didn’t catch any.
+But heard some ironic shout behind me.
+Next time, I paddled with commitment.
+Experienced a whipeout.
+Probably the strongest I’d ever experienced.
 I grasped for air, looked how much time I had until the next wave would overrun me.
 And there he was – surfing a wave of his choice.
 The wave had partly already broken next to him, he paused and then introduced a strong, powerful bottom turn.
 It was fascinating to see this strength, the tension and smoothness in his movements, the harmony with the wave.
 A second later I had to dive to not be entirely caught by the force of mother nature.